CivicSpleen/ambry/doc/source/building_bundles/building_examples.rst

 Building Example Bundles
 ========================

-The :file:`test` directory has a set up example directories that are a good place to start for understanding how to build your own bundles.
+The :file:`test` directory has a set of example bundles that are a good place to start for understanding how to build your own bundles.

 First, :command:`cd test/bundles/example.com` to see a list of the bundle directories that are available.
-We'll start with the `simple` directory.
+We'll start with the ``simple`` directory.

 All of the operations you can perform on the bundle are managed by the :command:`ambry` command, but it requires akward syntax to reference the bundle in the current directory, so we'll use the convenience command :command:`bambry`. :command:`bambry info` will give you some basic information about the bundle: